 Security and availability are top priorities at Ellucian.
 Our global team of information security and cloud experts work 24/7 to keep our customers’ data private and secure.
 Learn more about our key infosec practices in our cloud security white paper.

 Ellucian aligns itself with industry best practices and complies with key standards and regulations.
 Ellucian’s information security program is modeled on the ISO 27001 Information Security Management System framework, and we are compliant or align with several international industry security standards and regulations for cloud platform solutions.

-Each year, Ellucian retains Ernst & Young LLP to conduct its annual Service Organization Control (SOC) audits.
+Each year, an independent audit firm conducts our annual Service Organization Control (SOC) audits.
 The SOC1 and SOC2 Type II reports are available to customers for review upon request and execution of a non-disclosure agreement.
 Contact your Customer Success Manager or Sales Representative to request a copy.
 The SOC3 report is available here.

 Ellucian is committed to maintaining your confidence and trust.

 Ellucian utilizes a defense-in-depth approach to security for its cloud service offerings.
 Ellucian works hard to earn your trust—and keep it.